-6. The tricky part to make sure your yogurt turns out as it’s supposed to be is the timing that you put in your starter yogurt.
-When I first started making my own, I measured the temp of the milk to make sure I am adding my started at the right time.
-Add your started into the milk, when it’s about 105-107F (41-42C).
+6. The tricky part to making sure your yogurt turns out as it’s supposed to be is the timing that you put in your starter yogurt.
+When I first started making my own, I measured the temp of the milk to make sure I am adding my starter at the right time.
+Add your starter into the milk, when it’s about 105-107F (41-42C).

 7. Measurements for starter yogurt:

 - A. 1 tablespoon for 16 oz. milk

 8. Add the starter yogurt, with preferably a wooden spoon instead of metal one.

 9. Just let starter yogurt slide into the milk from the spoon and do not stir it into the milk.